SoapierPea/collab_law_project/README.md

 Kevin Rodriguez
 Perry Backman

-Assignment -
-: Work as a team using version control to create a website for a hypothetical lawfirm following the provided design template (shown below).
+**Assignment:** Work as a team using version control to create a website for a hypothetical lawfirm following the provided design template (shown below).

 <br>